theerawatramchuen/Install-Yolo-V7-on-Jetson-nano/README.md

 # Install and run Yolo V7 on Nvidia Jetson Nano
-Hit the follow button on Medium to help increase reach of straight to the point guidance.<br/>

 Make sure you are in MAXN Power Mode in order to compile in decent time.<br/>

 ## Environment <br/>